-- (1) In general, examinations which are not completed as an integrated part of courses and lectures during the course of study may only be carried out by professors, lecturers, associate professors, or research assistants who, on the basis of longstanding teaching experience, have been granted the right to conduct examinations.
-Research assistants or research associates, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations under exceptional circumstances; when there are not sufficient faculty members available who have the right to conduct examinations. - (2) Examinations held during the course of study are usually conducted by the teacher of the course in question.
+(1) In general, examinations which are not completed as an integrated part of courses and lectures during the course of study may only be carried out by professors, lecturers, associate professors, or research assistants who, on the basis of longstanding teaching experience, have been granted the right to conduct examinations.
+Research assistants or research associates, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations under exceptional circumstances; when there are not sufficient faculty members available, who have the right to conduct examinations.